noblecp/Youtube-song-scraper/README.md

 Tutorial on using virtual environments: https://www.youtube.com/watch?v=APOPm01BVrk

 **Steps to setup:**
+1. Make the virtual environment with 'python -m venv venv'
-1. Start virtual environment from project root: 'venv\Scripts\activate.bat'
+2. Start virtual environment from project root: 'venv\Scripts\activate.bat'
-2. Install dependencies: 'pip install -r requirements.txt'
+3. Install dependencies: 'pip install -r requirements.txt'
-3. Type 'pip list' and the dependencies from your requirements.txt file should be listed
+4. Type 'pip list' and the dependencies from your requirements.txt file should be listed